Luna Pearl Woolf: The Pillar

-First performed by The Washington Chorus for its New Music for New Age Series, February 28, 2016.
-Performed at the National Presbyterian Church by cellist Matt Haimovitz, soprano Marnie Breckenridge, tenor and Jonathan Blalock, baritone James Shaffran, and The Washington Chorus directed by Julian Watchner.

-The Pillar is based on Diana B. Henriques' book The Wizard of Lies; Bernie Madoff and the Death of Trust.
+The Pillar was first performed by The Washington Chorus for its New Music for New Age Series on February 28, 2016.
+The performance was at the National Presbyterian Church, featuring cellist Matt Haimovitz, soprano Marnie Breckenridge, tenor Jonathan Blalock, and baritone James Shaffran, with The Washington Chorus directed by Julian Watchner.
+The Pillar is based on Diana B. Henriques' 2011 book The Wizard of Lies; Bernie Madoff and the Death of Trust.

 Woolf was among the first recipient of the Opera America's Discovery Grant in 2014 to develop this work.

-Angel Heart, a music storybook
+Angel Heart

-A children's story told in words and music.
-First performed in September 2014 with narration by actor Jeremy Irons, with words from Cornelia Funke.
-The New York Times writes: “Ms. Woolf’s atmospheric music serves a different purpose… her compositions add psychological nuances and emotional depth through ever-changing textures.
-The … ensemble produces a dazzling variety of sounds, from the rich and earthy to the ethereal.”
+Angel Heart is a children's story told in words and music which was first performed in September 2014 with narration by Jeremy Irons, with words by Cornelia Funke.
+The New York Times wrote: "Ms. Woolf's atmospheric music serves a different purpose [...] her compositions add psychological nuances and emotional depth through ever-changing textures."

 Entanglement

-Entanglement is a composition for a cello and percussion duo that was inspired by Melange a Trois, an “instrumental theatre work that featured percussionist Krystina Marcoux who used the body of a cello for her instrument”.
-The piece was written for one player that bowed the cello, and another that struck and caressed the cello.

-The Calgary Herald says, “the cello is bowed by one player and struck and caressed by the other, it appears that Sandvoss suddenly is using four arms to play, giving the instrument a sensual quality, perhaps best summarized as an opera aria for cello, entangling a dramatic theatricality and an erotic intimacy between instrument and performer(s)”...“carefully considered the relationship of physicality to the performers’ bodies, for example their height, physical performance characteristics and their physical relationship with the instrument.
-Set in shards of imitative Bach cello suite fragments, and buttressed with non-tonal impressionistic properties, both percussive or spectral, the discontinuous narrative was something to be experienced, and far less so to be analyzed”.
+Entanglement is a composition for a cello and percussion duo that was based on Woolf's previous composition Mélange à Trois.
+The piece was written for one player bowing the cello, and another stroking and caressing the cello.
+The Calgary Herald said: "[P]erhaps best summarized as an opera aria for cello, entangling a dramatic theatricality and an erotic intimacy between instrument and performer(s) [...], the discontinuous narrative was something to be experienced, and far less so to be analyzed."